The 16 best places to go on vacation with a baby or toddler

 Lounge at the lake

-With their calm waters and family attractions, lakes are popular vacations for families with little ones.
+With their calm waters and family attractions, lakes are popular vacations for families with babies or toddlers.
 Lakes can also be great spots for family road trips, saving big bucks on travel costs.

 Where to go: Lake Champlain, Vermont

-Note: Editor's Note: Since this article was published, KeyLime Cove has closed.
-The writer recommends Noah's Ark Water Park in the Wisconsin Dells or one of the many Great Wolf Lodge locations instead.
-Editor's Note: Since this article was published, The Williamsville Inn has closed.
-The writer recommends checking out the family-friendly listings at BnBFinder.com for other great options.